bobadams1/reddit_classifier/README.md

 ##### Model Misclassifications vs. Length
 I found during EDA that post lengths differ between r/dating and r/datingoverthirty.
 Below is a plot of the same histogram categories (number of models misclassifying a post) with a distribution of conversation word count (including title, selftext, and top commment).

 > As the word count of the document increases, more models are more likely to misclassify the document as r/datingoverthirty.
 In the reverse case, as the word count decreases, more models are likely to misclassify a post as having been posted in r/dating.
-It is possible
+Here, the parallel uses of these two communities may yield a limit to predictive capability, partially based on post length.

 ![PostMisclassifications_vs_Word_Count](./images/PostMisclassifications_vs_Word_Count.png)